Child's Play 3

-Child's Play 3 is a 1991 American slasher film and the third installment in the Child's Play film series.
-The film is written by Don Mancini and directed by Jack Bender.
-Brad Dourif once again reprised his role as Chucky from the previous films while new cast members include Justin Whalin, Perrey Reeves and Jeremy Sylvers.
+Child's Play 3 is a 1991 American supernatural slasher film written by Don Mancini and directed by Jack Bender.
+Brad Dourif reprises his role as Chucky while new cast members include Justin Whalin, Perrey Reeves, and Jeremy Sylvers.
+It serves as a sequel to Child's Play 2 (1990) and the third mainline installment in the Child's Play franchise.

+It was executive-produced by David Kirschner, who produced the first two Child's Play films.
 Although released only nine months after Child's Play 2, the story takes place eight years following the events of that film, and one month before the events of Bride of Chucky (which was made seven years later).
-It was executive-produced by David Kirschner, who produced the first two Child's Play films.
+The film follows Andy Barclay (Whalin) now 16, enrolling at Kent Military School.
+Andy is unknowingly followed by a revived Chucky (Dourif), who sets his sight on a younger kid cadet Ronald Tyler (Sylvers).

-Released on August 30, 1991, in the United States by Universal Pictures, Child's Play 3 received mixed-to-negative reviews from critics and disappointed at the box office, grossing only $20.5 million worldwide against a budget of $13 million.

-The film became notorious in the United Kingdom when it was suggested it might have inspired the real-life murders of British children James Bulger and Suzanne Capper, suggestions rejected by officers investigating both cases.
+Released on August 30, 1991, in the United States by Universal Pictures, Child's Play 3 received generally negative reviews from critics and grossed $20.5 million worldwide against a budget of $13 million, being the lowest-grossing film in the series.
+The film became notorious in the United Kingdom when it was suggested it might have inspired the real-life murder of a British child, James Bulger, suggestions rejected by officers investigating the case.